Board of County Commissioners

 Public Participation in Meetings

-Resolution No. 2017-111established procedures for regular and special meetings of the Board of County Commissioners.
-Sections 20-22 outline public participation in meetings and include general rules for addressing the Board.
-The attached document, Public Participation in Meetings, was created from Sections 20-22 to provide a simplified document containing rules and procedures.
+Resolution 2022-210 establishes procedures for regular and special meetings of the Board of County Commissioners.
+Section 3 and Exhibit B outline public participation (Rules of Decorum) in meetings and include general rules for addressing the Board.

-As outlined in Resolution No. 2017-111, agendas are published by 5:00 p.m. on the Thursday prior to the meeting.
+As outlined in Resolution No. 2022-210, agendas are published no later than seventy-two (72) hours prior to the meeting.
 Agendas can be located here.

 Nassau County is divided into five districts and the five members of the Board of Commissioners are elected at large for staggered four-year terms.
 The chairman and vice chairman of the Board are elected by the Board annually.